Guarinov/applied-hands-on-computer-vision/README.md

-# Applied Hands-On Computer Vision
+# Applied Hands-On Computer Vision - HPI WiSe 2025

 Assessment assignments for the 'Applied Hands-On Computer Vision' research seminar at HPI in the Fall-Winter semester of 2025.